plone/mockup/README.md

 />
 ```

-Because of historic reasons the Mockup Pattern attributes are written in "camelCase" like the `vocabularyUrl`.
+Because of historic reasons, the Mockup pattern attributes are written in "camelCase", for example `vocabularyUrl`.
-But in order to resemble the CSS syntax new Patterns should rather separate each word with a dash, like `vocabulary-url`.
+But to resemble the CSS syntax, new patterns should instead separate each word with a dash, for example `vocabulary-url`.

 ## Mockup Patterns